Table of Contents

 Also Read: Subordinate Courts

-Lok Adalats can be organized at any time and place decided by the State or District Legal Services Authority, or the Supreme Court, the High Court, or local committees.
-Each Lok Adalat will include a specific number of active or retired judges and local community members as decided by the hosting organization.
+Lok Adalats can be organised at any time and place decided by the State or District Legal Services Authority, or the Supreme Court, the High Court, or local committees.
+Each Lok Adalat will include a specific number of active or retired judges and local community members as decided by the hosting organisation.

 Members